Huge secret bonuses paid to top Naftogaz executives exposed

-When Naftogaz CEO Andriy Kobolev was fired in April he pocketed $12.7mn in bonuses as part of his contract, the Kyiv Post reported in an investigation into pay and bonuses at the state-owned gas company on June 6.
+When Naftogaz CEO Andriy Kobolev was fired in April he pocketed $12.7mn in bonuses as part of his contract, the Kyiv Post reported after seeing company documents into pay and bonuses at the state-owned gas company on June 6.

 All of the company’s top management were paid multi-million bonuses as part of a 1% reward for successfully winning a legal battle with Russia’s Gazprom in Stockholm arbitration courts in 2018 that cost the Russian gas producer $5bn in a settlement paid to Kyiv.
 Overall, 40 Naftogaz employees shared in the Stockholm bonuses, the Kyiv Post reports based on company documents seen by the paper.